-In 1975, as South Vietnam was falling, a man name Dr. Raymond Benson was on the last airlift from the roof of the American Embassy.
+In 1975, as South Vietnam was falling, a man named Dr. Raymond Benson was on the last airlift from the roof of the American Embassy.

 Dr. Benson’s vision was for Christian medical professionals to establish clinics around the world.
-His hope was to heal people both physically and spiritually.
-Out of that desire, Medical Ambassadors was formed.
+His hope was to heal people physically and spiritually introduce them to Jesus Christ.
+Out of that desire, Medical Ambassadors was created.

-While Dr. Benson was correct in his assessment of the physical and spiritual needs of people around the world, he did not anticipate that the same people would keep coming back to the clinic with the same preventable illnesses.
+While Dr. Benson was correct in his assessment of the physical and spiritual needs of people around the world, he did not anticipate that the same people would keep coming back to the clinic with the same preventable illnesses, often leaving no time to address spiritual needs.
 It became clear that this clinic-based model was not sustainable.
-In fact, we were creating a culture of dependency within the communities we were trying to help.
+In fact, MAI was creating a culture of dependency within the communities we were trying to help.

 Considering this, Dr. Paul Calhoun, current president of Medical Ambassadors, transitioned to a new model.
 Instead of going into a community and giving free care, MAI entered bringing only questions.
 Instead of giving the communities what we thought they needed, local leaders were asked, “What do you need to be happy and healthy?”